Most Recent Posts

 Roy Fielding’s advice on versioning APIs is, well, succinct:

-In a subsequent interview, he elaborates:
+In a subsequent interview, he thankfully clarifies:

 Websites don’t come with version numbers attached because they never need to.